What are Overlays?

-If you're working on a mobile prototype, select your Gesture from the drop-down menu.
+If you're working on a mobile prototype, select your gesture type from the drop-down menu.

-- In the next drop down, select screen which you would like to use for your Overlay.
+- In the next drop-down, select the screen you would like to use for your overlay.
 Or use the Browse function to bring up the screen drawer and select another screen from your prototype.

 Change the BG setting to increase the opacity of your background layer.
 The color of this background layer will be pulled from the background color set on the target screen for your overlay.